sampulsar/stasharr/README.md

 1. **Navigate to [StashDB](https://stashdb.org)**.
 2. **Open the Tampermonkey extension** in your browser:
-3. **Click Settings** under the stasherr script and fill in your details:
+3. **Click Settings** under the stasharr script and fill in your details:

 ![image](https://github.com/user-attachments/assets/9184f6b3-c5d2-4d70-a6b2-8f9369e5a65b)